top of page

 • “If you needed to test some messages on your first day at the office, how would you do it?
 Literally what would you do?" (roll up the sleeves?)

-When you hire someone, do not expect them to have all the answers!
+When you hire someone, don't expect them to have all the answers!
 Expect them to make good decisions about which work they do, execute fast, and learn how your company can grow.
 (Here's my object lesson on growth mindset leadership.)

 * Draw the Owl is one of Twilio's company values, it means “there’s no instruction book, go figure it out.”
 But it’s much more hilarious than it sounds.